A white-coloured cardboard box, marked with hand-written lettering in black ink, contains the following items:

 The Krogh abrasion chamber is used to polish zircons as part of the process of uranium-lead (U-Pb) dating.
 Pressurized air blown into the chamber is used to remove chemically altered or cracked parts of the zircon crystal through impact with the wall of the steel abrasion chamber, or through polishing with pyrite.
 First published in 1982, the polishing technique greatly improved the accuracy of the U-Pb dating process.

 Very good: The artifact has light signs of wear, but no major damage.

 Date of Manufacture: Early-to-mid 1980s

-This these artifacts were acquired from Dr. Sandra Kamo, Director of the Jack Satterly Geochronology Laboratory, on January 15, 2019.
-It was among a small collection of artifacts prepared by technician Kim Kwok.
+These artifacts were acquired from Dr. Sandra Kamo, Director of the Jack Satterly Geochronology Laboratory, on January 19, 2019.
+They were among a small collection of artifacts prepared by technician Kim Kwok.

 This technology was developed by Thomas Edvard “Tom” Krogh, (1936 – 2008) while working at his geochronology laboratory at the Royal Ontario Museum.
 It was likely created for that lab in the early-to-mid 1980s and brought to the University of Toronto Department of Earth Sciences when the lab relocated there in 2004.

 Krogh, Tom E. “A Low-Consumption Method for Hydrothermal Decomposition of Zircon and Extraction of U and Pb for Isotopic Age Determinations.”
 Geochimica et Cosmochimica Acto 46 (1973): 483 – 494.

 Krogh, Tom E. “Improved Accuracy of U-Pb Zircon Ages by the Creation of More Concordant Systems using an Air Abrasion Technique.”
 Geochimica et Cosmochimica Acto (1982): 637 – 649.